-Both the Strecker and Gabriel synthesis methods result in a racemic mixture of amino acids.

-Before you move on, assess your understanding of the material with these questions.

-What are the four reactants in the Strecker synthesis of an amino a 1. --- ----

-2. What are the reaction types used in the Strecker synthesis?

-3. What are the four main reactants in the Gabriel synthesis of an amino acid?
+MC.
+AT CONCEPT CHECK 10.2 Befo re you move on, assess your understanding of the material with these questions.
+1. W • hat are the four reactants in the Strecker synthesis of an amino acid? • • • 2.
+W hat are the reaction types used in the Strecker synthesis?
+3. W hat are the four main reactants in the Gabriel synthesis of an amino acid?

-4. What are the reactions types used in the Gabriel synthesis?